-Most of the time, your data will be available in your target data warehouse in under a minute.
+Most of the time, your data will be available in your target data warehouse in minutes.
 This depends, however, on the source, the rate the data is being transmitted, and presumes there are no transformation or replication errors.
 For example, some sources via API connections like Mixpanel or Salesforce have API call limitations that may delay your data replication.
-Other sources like pushing data via our SDKs or MySQL replication are usually available in under a minute.
+Other sources like pushing data via our SDKs or MySQL replication are usually available in minutes.

 Basically Alooma stores data in ready-to-be-loaded CSV files in a temporary S3 bucket and then periodically uploads that data into the data warehouse (that's the optimized way to load data into Redshift, for example).
 Alooma uses COPY commands to put data into the data warehouse and the amount of time those commands take to complete can vary, depending on different factors.